Skip to main content

 • Leverage ongoing home visits to follow up with children who are most at risk of malnutrition or developmental delays in addition to those already malnourished.
 Use home visits to understand the home environment, problem-solve context-specific issues, and engage family members.

-For more detail on these findings, check out our country narrative summaries (Northern Ghana and Nepal) and stay tuned for an upcoming manuscript contextualizing these findings based on critical points for strengthening GMP identified during the 2018 convening.
+For more detail on these findings, check out our country narrative summaries (Northern Ghana and Nepal) and manuscript contextualizing these findings based on critical points for strengthening GMP identified during the 2018 convening.

 News